damonlynch/rapid-photo-downloader/README.rst

 --------

 - `Description`_
-- `Install on Ubuntu, openSUSE, Debian, and Fedora`_
+- `Install on Ubuntu, openSUSE, Debian, Fedora, and CentOS 8`_
 - `Install on CentOS 7.5`_
 - `Supported Linux Versions`_
 - `Software Requirements and Program Installation on Other Systems`_